|Site Map | Bulletin Home | Temple University|

 Perkins Loans are made by the university from funds provided by the Federal government.
 These loans are included as part of the financial aid package.
 The amount of the loan is based on the student's need and availability of funds.

-Direct Loans are available to undergraduate students enrolled for at least six (6) credits per semester.
+Stafford Loans are available to students enrolled for at least six (6) credits per semester.
+Annual limits are: $3,500 freshman, $4,500 sophomore, and $5,500 all other undergraduate levels.
+For all undergraduate study, the maximum that may be borrowed is $23,000.

-PLUS loans are available to the parents of undergraduate students.
-A credit check is required for eligibility for the Parent PLUS loan.
+PLUS loans are available to the parents of undergraduate students at a variable interest rate.
 Parents may borrow amounts not to exceed the cost of attendance.

 Nursing Student Loans (NSL)